The 57th Dynasty: 2002–2003: Boro 6 Vol. 2 – A Dynasty Truly Like No Other

 In 2002, Channel U heads Charlie and Darren Platt headhunted the group, soliciting new material for the station to give it an edge over new rival MTV Base.
 DJ Tim Westwood added "Hooligans" to his BBC Radio 1 playlist and his UK Hip Hop 2002, Vol. 1 album.
 In August 2002, BBC Radio launched the new black music digital radio station, 1xtra.
 Playing a selection of the best contemporary black music, the new station's debut was marked with an exclusive dubplate by The 57th Dynasty.
 Labels such as Def Jam UK, Mercury Records, Polydor and V2 Records were said to be interested in signing the group.
 Charlie Parker flew to New York to negotiate a deal around this time.
 By 2003, the popularity of "urban" music was at an unprecedented high in the UK as rapping/singing garage pop groups such as So Solid and Big Brovaz were being signed to major record labels and achieving chart success.
 In this same year, home secretary David Blunkett and culture minister Kim Howells accused rappers of glorifying the thug life and turning guns into fashion accessories.
 The Wessex Scene described The 57th Dynasty's brand of music as harsh realities of a contemporary upbringing, a stark contrast to the commercially successful pop rap groups of the time.
 With a reputation for being tied to violence and gang culture, the political and public glare meant the group remained unsigned.

 In 2003, The 57th Dynasty were nominated for Best Hip Hop Act at the Urban Music Awards.
 The group deliberately did not appear at the high-profile ceremony held at Hammersmith Palais.
 Group members worked on individual projects and collaborated heavily with other artists, including Charlie Parker's contribution to Paper Chasers, which premiered at the 2003 Tribeca Film Festival.
 However, the album that was said to be in the works, DIY Ethic, did not materialise and was postponed indefinitely as relationships between group members deteriorated.
-In August 2007, Britishhiphop.co.uk reported rumors that the group had broken up.
+In August 2007, Britishhiphop.co.uk reported rumours that the group had broken up.